jkulzick/vagrant-hadoop-spark-hive/ADVANCED.md

 A list of available Vagrant boxes is shown at http://www.vagrantbox.es.

 # Vagrant box location
 The Vagrant box is downloaded by default to the ~/.vagrant.d/boxes directory.
-On Windows, this is C:/Users/{your-username}/.vagrant.d/boxes.